I’m Patricia Young. I live in California.

 Coaching is a dynamic process.
 I actively engage and work with you to achieve your goals.

 My coaching style is gentle, compassionate, and very accepting; however, this doesn’t mean that I will just sit and nod during your coaching sessions.
 I actively participate, and I will be honest with you, and I will encourage you to push and challenge yourself.
-I provide a lot of information about HSPs since many people don’t realize that much of what they struggle with is related to being a Highly Sensitive Person.
+I provide a lot of information about HSPs, ADHD and Autism (depending on the client) since many people don’t realize that much of what they struggle with is related to how their brain is wired.

 EDUCATION/LICENSE